 The quirks of Northern Cyprus travel

-Our biggest hassle in Northern Cyprus (Nicosia in particular) was a slow internet.
-We left our eldest kids behind to travel to Northern Cyprus with just the baby and slow wifi made those daily “touchdown” Skype calls difficult.
+Our biggest hassle in Northern Cyprus (Nicosia in particular) was slow internet.
+We left our eldest kids behind to travel to Northern Cyprus with just the baby and slow wifi made that daily “touchdown” Skype calls difficult.
 Our guesthouse in Nicosia (Gul Hanim House), though full of character was not very comfortable either and the Merit Hotel in the modern part of Nicosia was a casino lover‘s haunt.
 Another funny puzzling part of Northern Cyprus (perhaps Cyprus in general) is the double naming of the cities.
-Nicosia also goes by the name Lefkosa, Kyrenia is known as Girne and Famagusta is called Gazimagusa too.
+Nicosia also goes by the name Lefkosa, Kyrenia is known as Girne, and Famagusta is called Gazimagusa too.

 The charm of Nicosia